Floorp-Projects/Floorp/services/common/docs/RemoteSettings.rst

 Create new remote settings
 ==========================

-Staff members can create new kinds of remote settings, following `this documentation <mana docs>`_.
+Staff members can create new kinds of remote settings, following `this documentation <https://mana.mozilla.org/wiki/pages/viewpage.action?pageId=66655528>`_.

 It basically consists in: